Mont Sainte-Victoire (La Montagne Sainte-Victoire, 1885/1895) Paul Cézanne (French 1839–1906)

 Keep your eyes at one of the dark spots in the painting – you can feel the whole landscape swell up around you, as if you’d just entered the picture.
 That’s Cézanne’s discovery – his petite sensation which he described as omnipotens aeterna deus [omnipotent, eternal father God].
 And neurobiology has only just now caught up with him.

 Cézanne had entered the unconscious – the viewing of a scene through one of the visual pathways which originate in our primary visual cortex in the back of the head.
-It is the pathway that is largely color-blind and does not identify objects; only concerned with its location and form which are defined by tones (luminance values) – light and shadow.
+It is the pathway that is largely color-blind and does not identify objects; only concerned with their location and form which are defined by tones (luminance values) – light and shadow.
 This is the more primitive pathway providing the animal with quick and immediate reactions to food or danger – grab that banana or run – the ‘where and how’ pathway.
 The other pathway is for identification and future planning, simply called the ‘what’ pathway; it’s much slower because it can reach the thinking brain for deliberation – also the pathway where color is perceived. ( The ‘where and how‘ pathway is known as the dorsal pathway; the ‘what’ pathway is the ventral pathway)

 But let’s hear first from two early admirers of Cézanne: what exactly do they see in his art?
 What is this petite sensation?